cdktf/cdktf-provider-googlebeta/docs/googleCloudRunV2Job.java.md

 - *Type:* java.lang.String

-Variable references $(VAR_NAME) are expanded using the previous defined environment variables in the container and any route environment variables.
+Literal value of the environment variable.

-If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
-Escaped references will never be expanded, regardless of whether the variable exists or not.
-Defaults to "", and the maximum length is 32768 bytes
+Defaults to "" and the maximum allowed length is 32768 characters.
+Variable references are not supported in Cloud Run.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.42.0/docs/resources/google_cloud_run_v2_job#value GoogleCloudRunV2Job#value}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.0/docs/resources/google_cloud_run_v2_job#value GoogleCloudRunV2Job#value}

 ---